copperwater/xNetHack/doc/xnh-changelog-6.0.md

   hallucinatory gods, hallucinatory blasts, tin labels, weapon names, and taunts.
-- A number of new encyclopedia entries are added, mostly for things that vanilla did not have an entry for.
+- A number of new encyclopedia entries are added, mostly for things that vanilla did not have an entry for, such as conducts and object materials.

 ### Architectural changes